TL;DR: Every Rodz webhook payload includes an

 What happens if verification fails on a legitimate Rodz payload?

-First, check that your server clock is accurate.
+Start with your server clock.
 Clock drift is the most common cause of false rejections.
-Second, confirm you are verifying against the raw body, not parsed JSON.
-Third, ensure you are using the correct secret.
+Then confirm you’re verifying against the raw body, not parsed JSON.
+Then check that you’re using the correct secret.
 If you recently rotated secrets, the old one may have expired.
-If none of these resolve the issue, check the Rodz API documentation for updates to the signing scheme.
+If none of these fix it, check the Rodz API documentation for any updates to the signing scheme.

 Can I use a different hash algorithm instead of SHA-256?

 No. The Rodz webhook signing scheme uses HMAC-SHA256 exclusively.
-You cannot substitute MD5, SHA-1, or SHA-512.
-SHA-256 provides strong collision resistance and is the industry standard for webhook signatures, used by Stripe, GitHub, Shopify, and most other platforms with webhook support.
+You can’t substitute MD5, SHA-1, or SHA-512.
+SHA-256 provides strong collision resistance and is the standard for webhook signatures, used by Stripe, GitHub, Shopify, and most other platforms with webhook support.

 How do I handle webhooks behind a reverse proxy or load balancer?

 Reverse proxies and load balancers can modify request headers or body encoding.
 Make sure your proxy forwards the original X-Rodz-Signature and X-Rodz-Timestamp headers unmodified.
-If your proxy decompresses gzip-encoded bodies, verify the signature against the decompressed body, since that is what Rodz signed.
-In Nginx, ensure proxy_pass_request_headers on; is set (it is on by default).
+If your proxy decompresses gzip-encoded bodies, verify the signature against the decompressed body, since that’s what Rodz signed.
+In Nginx, confirm proxy_pass_request_headers on; is set (it’s on by default).

 Should I verify webhooks in development and staging environments?